Have you ever taken your shirt out of the dryer, only to find a mysterious stain staring back at you?

 General Tips for Removing Dryer Stains

-The first thing that you want to do is identify the stain; ink stains, grease stains, and even fabric softener residues all require different approaches.
+The first thing you want to do is identify the stain; ink stains, grease stains, and even fabric softener residues all require different approaches.

 Preventing Future Dryer Stains on Clothes